Air Conditioning Service in Whittier CA | AC Repair & Service Near Me

 Once the evaporator receives the liquid-state refrigerant, it loses pressure and cools the remaining liquid.
 The vehicle’s blower moves air across the evaporator and into the vehicle’s interior.
 If you keep your air conditioning unit turned on, the refrigerant goes through this cycle continuously.

 If any of these components is damaged, it can turn your cool car into a furnace during the summer months.
 Your vehicle’s air conditioning issue could be as simple as topping off refrigerant to replacing a valve.
-When your air conditioning unit is not working as it should, bring your vehicle to Center Cities Automotive.
-One of our trained air conditioning specialists will inspect your car’s air conditioner, all lines, the evaporator and the compressor for leaks and wear.
+When your air conditioning unit is not working as it should, bring your vehicle to Center Cities Automotive for the best air conditioning service in Whittier CA. One of our trained air conditioning specialists will inspect your car’s air conditioner, all lines, the evaporator, and the compressor for leaks and wear.